Monday, September 23, 2019

 From behind CAP a canister flew up and exploded in a cloud of yellow smoke around the Immaterial Man.
 "Would you shut up, you nattering lunatic?!" a wet and extremely angry-looking Pollock snarled.

 The lunatic in question tried to close his eyes and mouth, then retreat into the wall, but his concentration faltered, and he couldn't pull himself in.
 He fell, not out of the wall, but down through it, towards them, towards the water.
-There was no splash when he reached it, not even a ripple.
-His passage through it caused as little disturbance as starlight.
+There was no splash, not even a ripple.
+His passage caused as little disturbance as starlight.

 The panda shook their head, water droplets flying in all directions.
 "I don't know how far down he could be by now.
 If he regains consciousness in time, maybe. . . "

-"I designed that stuff to keep a regular person unconscious for hours.
+"I designed it to keep a regular person unconscious for hours.
 Even Wade would probably be out for an hour."

 The panda's dark eyes locked on Pollock's green ones.
 "What would you need something like that for?"